kunlei/klian-site-hugo/content/page/book-list.md

 2. Thinking, fast and slow
 3. Nudge: Improving Decisions About Health, Wealth, and Happiness
 4. Winning the Loser's Game
+5. Your money or your life
+6. Better than before
+7. Black box thinking - reading

 ### 2019